enocom/emacs.d/README.md

 available functions in Emacs.
 The command is a good way to discover new things about Emacs, or at least call desired functions.

+Once you're comfortable moving around Emacs and doing basic editing, try reading through [init.el](init.el), which is copiously annotated with explanations of what each piece of configuration does.

 ## Installed Plugins

 This Emacs config attempts to be as minimal as possible while also preserving